 When the Nintendo DS was first released, the general public had no idea it would go on to become the best-selling gaming platform of all time in Japan, surpassing even the original Game Boy in its sales success.
 Instead, the handheld inspired confusion in much of the public.
 How could players possibly pay attention to two screens at once?
 What was the purpose of the touch screen?
 What in the world was Nintendo Wi-Fi Connection?

 As usual, Nintendo proved to the world that its latest platform wasn’t just a series of gimmicks.
 The DS library quickly filled up with classics and quirky gems as players got used to the handheld’s controls and developers learned how to put its many functions to good use.
-It was very difficult to only choose 10 games to represent the DS, but these are the ones you simply shouldn’t miss.
+It was difficult narrowing down even 20 games to represent the DS, but these are the ones you simply shouldn’t miss.

 New Super Mario Bros.

 New Super Mario Bros. kicked off both a new era for Nintendo’s most venerable mascot and a clunky new naming convention that would last for several console generations (New Super Mario Bros.
 U Deluxe, anyone?).
 While other Mario iterations like Super Mario 64 and Super Mario Sunshine were extending into the realm of explorable 3D at the time, New Super Mario Bros. kept things old-school by giving players an enormous, colorful side-scrolling world to run and jump through.
-It’s pure joy in video game form that still holds up 16 years after its release.
+It’s pure joy in video game form that still holds up all these years later.

 Tetris DS